 105. 800 Number Tracking– Use 800 numbers to track the effectiveness of advertising campaigns.
 Kall8 provides a number for around 2 dollars a month.
 You can tell the marketing source using caller ID.
 If you invest thousands for grocery cart ads, it's worth paying 25 dollars a year to track the return?
 My bet is you will spend your grocery cart money in online marketing the following year.

 106. Messaging on Hold – Being on hold sucks.
 It sucks a lot less when there's something to listen to.
 Having a service that provides information about other products will give callers something to listen to and expose them to a much wider array of your services.
-Customers will be unaware what we sell if we don't constantly market insurance products to them.
+Customers don't know everything you sell unless you constantly remind them.

 107. TV or Radio Interviews – When insurance-related news happens locally, contact the media and offer your opinion.
-News reporters are just folks like us trying to meet deadlines so if they can get a quote without working hard, many will take advantage.
+News reporters are just folks like us trying to meet deadlines so if they can get a quote without working hard, you can get lucky.
 Use your twitter account to send them a message.

 108. Get Listed in GPS Devices - Wouldn't it be nice if people could pull up your insurance agency when they did a search on their handheld or factory installed GPS device?
 Some GPS manufacturers let you go to their website and submit a business profile.
 It might take you a little while though...
-You might consider this service to list your agency in almost every GPS device in one fell swoop.
+You might consider this service to get your agency listed with the companies that supply information to the GPS providers.
 If someone's searching for insurance on their GPS device, I'd say they're pretty committed to visiting your agency!

-109. Sponsor the Highway – Highways will allow businesses to sponsor cleanup efforts in exchange for a sign advertising their service.
-Sponsor a section near the exit toward your agency.
+109. Sponsor the Highway – Many highways allow businesses to sponsor cleanup efforts in exchange for a sign on the highway.
+Offer to do it on a section of the highway right near the exit toward your agency.
 If there are no nearby openings, propose sponsoring another road in town.
 Maybe they’ll let you put up a sign to market your insurance agency if you agree to clean up trash along the roadside.

-110. Nice Car Cards - These are business cards with a car compliment written in big letters.
+111. Nice Car Cards - These are business cards with a car compliment written in big letters.
 When you see a nice car parked, leave one of the cards with your contact information on it.
 Have them preprinted to say “People with taste like yours value an insurance agency like mine” or better yet, hand write a personal message.
-People with nice cars tend to like compliments and also have a lot of insurance needs.
+People with nice cars like compliments and buy a lot of insurance.
 Place it on the driver side window right over the door handle with the compliment facing out.

-111. Prepare Conversational Insurance Questions – How many times do we miss sales opportunities every day?
-Although selling comes naturally to you (or so you think), prepare some questions you could ask anyone depending on the situation to stimulate an insurance conversation.
+112. Prepare Conversational Insurance Questions – How many times do we miss sales opportunities in day-to-day life?
+Even if you think selling comes naturally to you, prepare some questions you could ask anyone in any situation to stimulate an insurance conversation.
 Here’s an example: “Isn’t it amazing how fast kids grow up?”
 Depending on the answer, there are many insurance conversations this could lead into.
-Having conversational starters prepared will prevent you from wasting sales opportunities by talking about the weather.
+Having questions ready to ask will prevent you from wasting sales opportunities by talking about the weather.

 113. Advertise Your Greenness – Offer information about how to drive more efficiently or reduce energy costs in the home.
 Send email newsletters, mail to your clients, or host educational sessions in your office for your customers.
 Include insurance agency marketing material in anything you provide.